jnduli/blog_jnduli.co.ke/content/stack_static_missing_library_on_guix.md

 ```

 I didn't know how to add the library to guix (`guix install gmp` didn't fix
 this).
-The solution was to compile the program using the OS level utilities.
+The solution was to compile the program using native OS level utilities.

 ```
-# Opens bash without guix loaded utilities
+# opens bash without guix loaded utilities
 env -i /bin/bash --login --noprofile --norc
 export PATH=$PATH:~/.local/bin
 stack build